 Over the last year I’ve been fortunate to travel to all four corners of Johnston County.
 I would like to share with you a few of my favorite moments, places, and captures so far this year."

-In Johnston county there are countless stories of small business reaching for big dreams.
+In Johnston county there are countless stories of small businesses reaching for big dreams.
 Growing with Johnston County is something I consider an honor.
 (Double Barley Brewing)

 The dinning experiences in JoCo have always been delicious and local, but now there are more of them!
 This is great for foodies like myself.
 (Redneck BBQ Lab)